 University of Saskatchewan

 Applicants to the online MPA program must have completed a four-year honours degree, or equivalent, from a recognized college or university with a cumulative average of at least 75%.
-Students must also reside in Canada and are required to have a minimum of three years professional experience in the public or quasi-public/non-profit sector.

 NOTE: The registration portal will open soon for applications.